 Before coming to enrol at the University you will need to apply for student funding towards tuition fees and living costs through Student Finance England or your regional funding body (please note that eligibility criteria apply).
 If you have already applied for funding but you were offered your university place through Clearing, you are advised to contact Student Finance England (or regional funding body) to update your application.

-We offer students the opportunity to apply for a number of bursaries, scholarships and awards which can help with living and course costs.
-There are also a number of paid employment options that you can explore at the University, such as becoming a Student Ambassador or getting part-time work.
+Students have the opportunity to apply for bursaries, scholarships and awards which can help with living and course costs.
+There are also employment options that you can explore at the University, such as becoming a Student Ambassador or getting part-time work.

-If you have financial problems while you are at the university, or if your Maintenance loan payment is delayed, the Financial Guidance Team may be able to offer you financial assistance.
+If you have financial problems while you are at the university, or if your Maintenance loan payment is delayed at the start of term, the Financial Guidance Team may be able to offer you financial assistance.
 You could be eligible to apply for the following:

-- Bridging loan – to assist students whose first installment of Maintenance loan is delayed
+- Bridging loan – to assist students whose first instalment of Maintenance loan is delayed

-- Emergency Loan Fund – may be offered to students who experience unexpected, temporary financial difficulties
+- Emergency Loan – may be offered to students who experience unexpected, temporary financial difficulties.

 The Financial Guidance team are available to help if you have any queries about the type of funding that may be available to you, are having difficulty managing your money or have any financial concerns.
 The team also have a partnership with Northampton Citizens Advice, if you have a more complex debt or benefit query, to ensure that you are given the best guidance possible.
-For useful budgeting guidance, please see the Brightside Student Calculator.
+For useful budgeting guidance, please see the Financial Guidance Teams Budgeting Learning Module.